Larrea divaricata: Distribution and habitat

 Larrea divaricata is endemic to southwestern South America.
 Its range includes Bolivia, Peru, Chile, and Argentina, especially Patagonia.
 It is found in open woodland, scrubland, and rough grassland.

 This plant only grows in South America, whereas the closely related Larrea tridentata occurs in North America.
 The two have been confused in the past, but in the 1940s, they were found to be separate species.

 Uses

 The resin contains lignans, polyphenolic substances with possible therapeutic uses.
 The plant also contains guaiaretic acid and its derivatives, flavonoids, triterpenes, and other organic substances.

 In Bolivia, an extract of L. divaricata has been used as an abortifacient.
-Since this plant is suspected of being used as an adulterant in preparations of "chapperal", a herbal remedy made from L. tridentata, the use of that substance during pregnancy and lactation is not advised.
+Since this plant is suspected of being used as an adulterant in preparations of "chapparral", a herbal remedy made from L. tridentata, the use of that substance during pregnancy and lactation is not advised.

 An aqueous extract has been shown to have antimicrobial properties against Helicobacter pylori, a Gram-negative bacterium found in the stomach and known to be associated with gastritis, peptic ulcers, and stomach cancer.